-Rotterdam, home to Europe’s largest port, is considered the most modernist city in the Netherlands with a relatively low share of cycling.
-Yet, the city also represents a model for other cities in the world facing similar urban planning challenges.
-Once a true cycling city, Rotterdam lost that status after the war when the bombed-out center offered a generation of modernist planners the opportunity to rebuild it from scratch as car-oriented city.
-The Rotterdam modernist planners, closely associated with harbor interests, disregarded the historic city grid and instead facilitating motorized traffic, while also catering to public transit to meet the demands of a social democratic electorate to built the country’s first metro.
+Rotterdam, home to Europe’s largest port, is considered the most modernist city in the Netherlands.
+Despite its relatively low share of cycling, the city is a model for other places in the world facing similar urban traffic challenges.
+Once a true cycling city, Rotterdam lost that status after World War II, when the bombed-out center offered a generation of modernist planners the opportunity to rebuild it from scratch as car-oriented city.
+These planners, closely linked with harbor interests, disregarded the historic city grid and instead facilitated motorized traffic, at the same time catering for the public transit demands of a social democratic electorate by building the country’s first subway.

-The postwar modernist urban planning sidelined the once huge numbers of cyclists, literally and figuratively.
-Planners, who built the Maastunnel under the harbor’s shipping lane in the 1930s, found the bicycle dedicated tube a waste of money because they believed cyclists would soon disappear from the streets.
-To their surprise, commuting cyclists still outnumbered cars by far by 1950.
-Pictures of the streams of cyclists descending the world’s uniquely designed bicycle-escalators in the tunnel have become iconic for Rotterdam’s, even Dutch, cycling culture.
-These and other cycling stories – including the surprisingly early resistance against the car-oriented and modern city plans and the key role of a liberal-conservative pro-cycling activist alderman in the early 1970s – are told for the first time in this richly illustrated book.
-Cycling Cities: The Rotterdam Experience also shows how the most modernist and car-oriented Dutch city is currently dealing with policy and planning today as cycling has become an integral part of the lifestyle of modern cities.
+The postwar modernist urban plans sidelined the once huge numbers of cyclists, literally and figuratively.
+The planners who designed the Maas tunnel under the harbor’s shipping lane in the 1930s, found the bicycle-dedicated tube a waste of money because they believed cyclists would soon disappear from the streets.
+To their surprise, commuting cyclists still far outnumbered cars in 1950.
+Pictures of the streams of cyclists descending the world famous, uniquely designed bicycle-escalators in the tunnel have become iconic for Rotterdam, even Dutch, cycling culture.
+These and other informative cycling stories – including the surprisingly early resistance to car-oriented and modern city plans and the key role played by a liberal-conservative pro-cycling activist alderman in the early 1970s – are told for the first time in this richly illustrated book.
+Cycling Cities: The Rotterdam Experience also shows how this most modernist and car-oriented Dutch city is dealing with policy and planning today as cycling has become an integral part of the life in modern cities.